temporalio/documentation/docs-src/go/project-structure.md

 **What is the minimum code I need to create a boilerplate Temporal Application?**

-Let’s start out with a single Activity Workflow and a Worker.
+Let’s start out with a single Activity Workflow and a Worker and add a testing framework.

-Later, tests will be added.

 ### Project structure